 Downtown Milwaukee Campus

-Begin a healthcare career as a medical laboratory technician (MLT) or clinical laboratory technician (CLT) in hospitals, clinics and doctors’ offices.
+Begin a healthcare career as a medical laboratory technician (MLT) in hospitals, clinics and doctors’ offices.
 Opportunities also exist in commercial industries, scientific research and infection control.
 Students attend classes four to five days each week; the clinical experiences near the program’s end are arranged at clinical laboratories.

 Career Outlook: Currently, the job market looks favorable.
 In the laboratory, the MLT

 performs analytical procedures under the supervision of a medical technologist